thisisxvr/ds-and-a/README.md

 > *Great algorithms are the poetry of computation* — Francis Sullivan

-TypeScript implementations of the Algorithms and Data Structures taught in [Algorithms](https://algs4.cs.princeton.edu/home/), by Robert Sedgewick and Kevin Wayne of Princeton University.
+TypeScript implementations of the Algorithms and Data Structures taught in [Algorithms, 4th Edition](https://algs4.cs.princeton.edu/home/), by Robert Sedgewick and Kevin Wayne of Princeton University.

 Currently a Work-in-Progress.